 You might have to work some evenings and weekends and be on call for emergencies.

 To qualify as a GP you need a degree in medicine and surgery which is recognised by the General Medical Council (GMC).

 You can study the 5-year MB ChB course at the universities of Aberdeen, Dundee, Edinburgh and Glasgow.
 Entry requirements are 5 good Highers, usually at one sitting, including Chemistry and (depending on the university) 1 or 2 from Maths, Biology and Physics, with English and science subjects at National 5.
 Although most institutions set the minimum entry of 5 Highers at AAAAB, the majority of applicants have AAAAA.

 If you have 5 good Highers but not more than one science subject, the University of Dundee runs a 6-year course which includes a pre-medical year.

 The 3-year BSc Hons Medicine at the University of St Andrews guarantees its graduates the chance to finish their training at one of the four Scottish medical schools or in Manchester.

-For all courses except ScotGEM, before applying to medical school you must sit the UK Clinical Aptitude Test (UKCAT).
+For all courses except ScotGEM, before applying to medical school you must sit the University Clinical Aptitude Test (UCAT).
 For entry in 2020 you must register and book a test before 18 September 2019 and sit the test by 2 October 2019.
 If you get an Educational Maintenance Allowance (EMA) you can apply for a bursary to cover the cost of the test.
-Check the website for further details at http://www.ukcat.ac.uk/
+Check the UCAT website for further details.

 For all courses, including ScotGEM, you must apply to UCAS by 15 October 2018 for entry in 2019.